Jordan-TeamBox/License-Plate-Detection/README.md

     return img
 ```

-Then we use many techniques to get what we want, such as converting the images to 255 scale, then grayscale, then blurring it and also setting a threshhold value to change it to binary and finally, dilate the image.
+Then other techniques are used to get what we want, such as converting the images to 255 scale, then grayscale, then blurring it and also setting a threshhold value to change it to binary and finally, dilate the image.
 Which is achieved using the following lines

 ``` Python
 if (len(LpImg)): #check if there is at least one license image